cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website.
-I'm a Data Science PhD Student at the Scuola Normale Superiore and a Marie Skłodowska-Curie Early-Stage Researcher with NoBIAS ITN at the University of Pisa.
+I'm a Data Science PhD Student at the Scuola Normale Superiore and a Marie Skłodowska-Curie Early-Stage Researcher with the NoBIAS ITN at the University of Pisa.

-My research focuses on fair machine learning, where I study causality-based fairness for bias mitigation in data and algorithmic decision-makers.
+My research focuses on causality for fairness in machine learning.
 My advisor is Salvatore Ruggieri from the University of Pisa.

 Feel free to reach out at jose.alvarez[at]di.unipi.it